TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

      By default, this type of Py extension receives no extra method calls from Moneydance...
      - However, if you also define {"type" = "method", "method" = "x", "script_file" = "x.py"} entries in script_info.dict then
      - your extension can execute invoke, handle_event, unload py scripts
-     - also true of {"type" = "txn_menu", "type" = "account_menu"} methods and the context_actions_txns.py and context_actions_accts.py scripts
+     - also true of {"type" = "txn_menu", "type" = "account_menu"} methods and also the context_actions_txns.py and context_actions_accts.py scripts
+       .. and also the homepageview.py script(s)
      - This type of extension can also define an 'initializer' script,  but probably not needed

     VARIABLES:
+    - Always available:
+        moneydance                              The Moneydance Main Moneydance class object moneydance_ui                           The Moneydance GUI
+        moneydance_data                         Your dataset reference

+    - Normally available:
+        moneydance_extension_id                 Your extension's self-defined id
+        moneydance_this_fm                      A proxy that allows the getResourceAsStream() method to be called (older builds provided 'moneydance_extension_loader' and the actual classloader) moneydance_extension_modulemetadata     Your extension's self-defined meta_info.dict data (wrapped)

-    - When using the script methods, then the following global variables will be made available to your scripts: moneydance                              The Moneydance Main Moneydance class object moneydance_ui                           The Moneydance GUI moneydance_data                         Your dataset reference moneydance_extension_parameter          The parameter triggered by an invoke or handle event trigger moneydance_extension_loader             The classloader reference for your extension moneydance_script_fixed_parameter       When using {"script_fixed_parameter" = "xx"} an optional way to pass a fixed parameter string
+    - When using the script methods, then the following global variables can be made available to your scripts: moneydance_extension_parameter          The parameter triggered by an invoke or handle event trigger moneydance_script_fixed_parameter       When using {"script_fixed_parameter" = "xx"} an optional way to pass a fixed parameter string moneydance_extension_scriptreference    Your extension's scriptinfo.dict data (wrapped) for this action

+        When using the "type" = "account_menu", and/or "type" = "txn_menu" options:
+        moneydance_action_context               (receive the MDActionContext object so that your extension can act on the selected txns or accounts) moneydance_action_event                 (receive the constructed ActionEvent object)
+        ... when using scriptinfo and these options it's a little different to using a true ExtensionObject (XO)...
+With scriptinfo, the extension
+        ... received the selected items and appears on all context menus...
+Whereas with an XO the extension is sent the MDActionContext, and the extension
+        ... has to decide what ActionEvent(s) to return (as a list).
+If the list is not empty then MD shows these on the context menu.

+        When using the "type" = "homepageview" option moneydance_homepage_view                (send back the new instance of HomePageView)

   c) ExtensionClass(): You create an .mxt bundle (similar to option b above, using the ExtensionClass().
 This also uses script_info.dict, but this time the
      file should just contain a {"type" = "initializer", "script_file" = "extension_tester.py"} entry - you need nothing else.